OndrejSlamecka/ndbf/readme.md

 And you can use it in your presenters:

-    // ... renderDefault()
+    // In renderDefault() or similar:
     $products = $this->repositories->Product;

     // Returns all 'Red' products ordered by 'price', instance of Nette\Database\Table\Selection
     $products->find(array('color'=>'Red'),'price');

-    // Fetches product with id 15 (this is already implemented in Nette\Database - NDBF fluently extends its functionality)
+    // Fetches product with id 15 (this is method of Nette\Database - NDBF fluently extends its functionality)
     $products->find(array('id'=>15),'price')->fetch();

     // Returns Nette\Database\Table\Selection - NDBF fills table name for you